sto3014/LREditionDetails/README.md

 1. Download the zip archive LREditionDetails-1.0.0.0.zip from [GitHub](https://github.com/sto3014/LREditionDetails/archive/refs/tags/1.0.0.0.zip).
-2. Extract the archive in the download folder
+2. Extract the archive in the download folder.
-3. Copy the extracted archive folder (Windows: AppData, macOS: Library) into your home directory
+3. Install plug-in
+   1. On Windows
+      In Explore goto `Downloads\LREditionDetails-1.0.0.0` and double click `install.bat`.
+   2. On macOS
+      Open a terminal window, change to `Downloads/LREditionDetails-1.0.0.0` and execute `install.sh`:
+       ```
+       -> ~ cd Downloads/LREditionDetails-1.0.0.0
+       -> ./install.sh
+       ```
 4. Restart Lightroom

 ## Usage